right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 7. Fake palm reading
 8. Have her make up a magic trick and make fun of her.
 9. Do a mock puppet show of you and her with your hands.
 Make her voice sound really girlie and stupid.
 Make her (your hand) keep trying to make out with you.
 (You can also make her pull out her phone and use both of your phones as puppets.)
 10. Make up code names for each other.
 Tell her you are going to be secret agents for the night and you have to have secret code names that she has to promise never to repeat to anyone.
 Make her pinky swear.
-(Touch hierarchy)

----

-# THE PASSPORT

-11. Coolest Pet Name Game: Announce to the group that you're going to play this game.
+(Touch hierarchy)11.
+Coolest Pet Name Game: Announce to the group that you're going to play this game.
 Go around the table and find out everyone's pet's names and appoint yourself as the judge.
 12. The timeless, classic "highfive"
 13. Bring a marker and write your names on a wall together.